kixlab/kixlab.github.io/_posts/news/2018-12-17-master-thesis.md

 Both <a href="https://hyeungshikjung.com/">Hyeungshik</a> and <a href="https://hyungyu.com/">Hyungyu</a> successfully defended their Master thesis.
 Congrats!

-Hyeungshik's thesis is titled "DynamicLecture: Enabling Direct Revision of Slide-based Lecture Videos".
+Hyeungshik's thesis is titled <a href="https://www.kixlab.org/files/theses/thesis-ms-2019-hyeungshik.pdf">"DynamicLecture: Enabling Direct Revision of Slide-based Lecture Videos"</a>.

-Hyungyu's thesis is titled "Understanding the Effect of In-Video Prompting on Learners and Instructors".
+Hyungyu's thesis is titled <a href="https://www.kixlab.org/files/theses/thesis-ms-2019-hyungyu.pdf">"Understanding the Effect of In-Video Prompting on Learners and Instructors"</a>.